 9. Music editing requires that you pull down or “duck” the level of the music when the dialog arrives overtop.
 This can be done manually with clip automation, with track automation, or by “side chaining” a compressor so it watches the dialog track and dips the music whenever dialog appears.

-All of these elements combine in what’s called a “mix”.
-This mixing process itsefl is generally divided into two or three person teams based on dialog, music and effects.
+11.Final Mix: All of these elements combine in what’s called a “mix”.
+On a bigger show, this mixing process itself is generally divided into two or three person teams based on dialog, music and effects.
 Again, you might not have the manpower to divide all these responsibilities, but knowing they exist is key to making sure you give each phase of the process its due diligence.
 Getting all the levels correct in relation to one another is typically done in the “mixing” phase.
 It’s much easier to work with the various elements of Music (MX), Dialog (DX), and Sound Effects (SFX) if they are grouped together into what we call “stems”.